pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 > `public` bool GetAsNullableBoolean()

-- **returns**: bool - bool value or null if conversion is not supported.
+- **returns**: bool - bool value or null if the conversion is not supported.

 #### GetAsNullableDateTime